JincorTech/hyperledger-fabric-sandbox/README.md

 ## Installation

-Go to the `scripts` and launch `./init.sh`.
+Go to the `scripts` and launch `./init.sh` (`./init.sh fabric-ca` it will generate MSPs with usage Fabric-CA).
 Magic includes: Install fabric tools, fetch docker images, make msp & fabric blocks & fabric channels, join channels to peer and anchor them, build and install sample chaincodes.
 That's all.

 ## Fabric containers controlling